back to buchty.net

 • Frequency Registers (LSB: $00+n, MSB: $20+n)

-RES is the wave's resolution set in the Wavetable Size Register.
+Here, RES is the wave's resolution set in the Wavetable Size Register.

-The scan rate SR depends on the machine.
-In the Apple IIGS it's 894886kHz/(OSC+2), on the Ensoniq machines it's 1MHz/(OSC+2).
-So for the ESQ1/SQ80 with 24 enabled oscillators, we get 38.46kHz, on the Mirage with SoundProcess OS and all 32 oscillators enabled, SR drops to 29.41kHz.
-Who wants to do some calculations, check out the values are in the SQ80 or ESQ1 ROM (bank 7 of ROMLOW) where the values for all 127 possible semitones are stored with a resolution of 10 cents per semitone.
+Check out the values are in the SQ80 or ESQ1 ROM (bank 7 of ROMLOW) where the values for all 127 possible semitones are stored with a resolution of 10 cents per semitone.

 • Volume Registers ($40+n)

 • The oscillator's volume is stored here.
-The current wavetable data byte is scaled by this 8 bit value to obtain the oscillator's final output level.
+The current wavetable data byte is scaled by this 8-bit value to obtain the oscillator's final output level.
 As this is taking place in the analog domain, no waveform resolution is lost with lower volume settings.

 • Data Registers ($60+n)